microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warning: (ae-internal-missing-underscore) The name "ContainerImpl" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export class ContainerImpl implements Container {
+export class ContainerImpl implements DOMContainer {
     constructor(owner: any, config: ContainerConfiguration);
     // (undocumented)
     protected config: ContainerConfiguration;